gabriel-kwesie/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in as John and observe the ticket's properties
-Set properties to Sev-C and explain the situation Support
-Assign to John (yourself) and state the restart fixes issue Set the status of the ticket to Resolved
+Log in as Agent Two and observe the ticket's properties > Set properties to Sev-C and explain the situation > Assign to yourself and state the restart fixes issue > Set the status of the ticket to Resolved
 </p>
 <br />